 Stored in a tightly covered container in the refrigerator, this sauce will last up to a week.
 You can also freeze it for up to a month.

 Don’t you love 10-minute low-carb recipes like this one?
 Let me know in the comment section below if you make this recipe!
+I love to see what you make.

 - 1 lb wild-caught large shrimp peeled and deveined